openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 - 6. Start the inference.
 - 7. Process the inference results.

-The following code explains how to change the application code in each step of migration to OpenVINO™ Runtime 2.0.
+The following code explains how to change the application code for migration to OpenVINO™ Runtime 2.0.

 ## 1. Create Core